Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

 Afternoon: Ibirapuera Park.
 Rent a bike.
 Visit the MAM (Museu de Arte Moderna) inside the park.

-Evening: Dinner at a Vila Madalena restaurant at 9PM.
-Then bar-hop along Rua Aspicuelta until you end up at Canto da Ema for forro at midnight.
+Evening: dinner at a Vila Madalena restaurant at 9PM, then bar-hop along Rua Aspicuelta until you land at Canto da Ema for forro at midnight.

 Total cost for that day: maybe $200-250 BRL ($40-50 USD).
 For a world-class city experience.

-But I live in SP because living requires more than a view.
+But SP is where Carlos lives, because living requires more than a view.
 It requires restaurants and music and art and people and coffee and the specific energy that comes from 22 million humans being creative at the same time.

 SP doesn't photograph well.
 It doesn't fit on a postcard.
-But it's the most alive city I've ever lived in, and I've lived in three countries.
+But it's the most alive city he's lived in, across three countries.